by Lady H

 Drugs.
 I know I came here to let loose, but I don't want to be that loose.
-“No I'm alright thanks.”
-I give him my best smile, but then have to shake my head to get the message across after he looks at me confused.
+“No, I'm alright thanks.”
+I give him my best smile, but then have to shake my head to get the message across when he looks confused.

 “No you don't understand - they’re legal.
 They’ll make you never want to leave.
 You have to take one, everyone needs one.”
 He gives me a bright smile, his clear blue eyes staring at me as he flicks his pale blond fringe off his forehead with a quick tilt of his head.
-I don't know if it's my imagination, but I think Blue Eyes tightens his arm around my waist.
+It might be my imagination, but I think Blue Eyes tightens his arm around my waist.

-As I begin to squeeze off the dance floor, there’s a piercing shriek that’s so loud I hear it above the music.
-I hesitate, wondering if it’s okay to ignore, but in the same pitch and tone it’s followed by a “Lucy!”.
+As I begin to squeeze off the dance floor, there’s a piercing shriek that’s loud enough to be heard above the music.
+I hesitate, wondering if it’s okay to ignore, but in the same pitch and tone it’s followed by a “Lucy!”
 I turn, not at all pleased to hear the voice I now recognise.

 Through the haze emerges a figure, slowly taking the form of a girl.
 It’s Isobel Turner, most popular girl in my year.
 Her glossy black hair falls in a sheer drop to her waist, olive skin complimenting the deep red of the tight dress that highlights her perfect curves.

 “What on earth are you doing here?”
 She continues.
 The gaggle of girls around her twitter their approval.
 “Shouldn’t you be in the library?”
-It’s so mean-girl cliché I can’t even give her marks for originality.
+It’s so mean-girl cliché she doesn’t get marks for originality.

-Of course they would be here, they wouldn’t miss a big club opening.
-When I don’t immediately react, they seem to forget I’m here.
+Of course, they would be here, they wouldn’t miss a big club opening.
+When I don’t immediately react, they seem to forget my presence.
 Isobel takes out a bag of pills; they look to be the same as the ones Blue Eyes tried to give me.

 A knot of dread forms in my stomach, and before I can stop myself, I’ve grabbed Isobel’s wrist.